 What is it: Shinsekai Yori (From the New World)

-Shinsekai Yori, known in the West as From the New World, is an anime based on the novel of the same name by Yusuke Kishi, which was published in 2008.
-The series was adapted for television in 2012 and quickly stood out for its engaging narrative and deep themes.
-Set in the distant future, the story takes place in a society where humans have developed psychic abilities, known as “Cantus”.
-The plot follows a group of young people who, throughout their journey, discover the dark secrets that surround their apparently utopian society.
-The complexity of the characters and the construction of the world are elements that captivate the audience, making Shinsekai Yori a masterpiece of the genre.
+Shinsekai Yori, known in the West as From the New World, is an anime based on the novel of the same name by Yusuke Kishi, published in 2008.
+The series was adapted for television in 2012 and quickly gained notoriety for its engaging narrative and profound themes.
+Set in the distant future, the story takes place in a society where humans have developed psychic abilities, known as "Cantus."
+The plot follows a group of young people who, throughout their journey, uncover the dark secrets surrounding their seemingly utopian society.
+The complexity of the characters and the world-building captivate the audience, making Shinsekai Yori a masterpiece of the genre.

 Anime Production